Tomodachi Life: Living the Dream Guide: How to Expand Your Island

 How to unlock Island Builder

 Before you can reshape the new land, you need access to the Island Builder tool.
-According to Game8, this option appears in your menu after you create your 6th Mii.
+This option appears in your menu after you create your 6th Mii.
 Once unlocked, you can open it any time by pressing X to bring up the menu and selecting Island Builder from the list.

 How to use Island Builder to shape new land

 After each expansion, most of the newly unlocked area is ocean.
 You cannot place Mii houses or buildings on water, so converting those sea tiles to land is the first thing to do.
-Here is how the process works, based on Destructoid's step-by-step breakdown:
+Here is how the process works:

 1. Press X to open the menu and select Island Builder.